kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

 * When `name`, `namespace`, and `port` are defined(combination of them, all are not requried), you cannot use `labels`.
 * When `labels` are defined, you cannot use `name`, `namespace`, and `port`.

+### Dataplane backendRef

-Another thing that is required to do is add another fields to the `BackendRef` in Dataplane object: namespace and labels
+Another thing is adding another fields to the `BackendRef` in Dataplane object: namespace and labels
 ```proto
       message BackendRef {
         // Kind is a type of the object to target.
 Allowed: MeshService, MeshExternalService